 - They will let you know what will happen next and arrange a time to contact you again to give you feedback or an update.

-We refer all disclosures of abuse to statutory agencies (Police, Children’s Services, Adult’s Services) in line with the Catholic Safeguarding Advisory Service’s guidelines (CSAS).
+We refer all disclosures of abuse to statutory agencies (Police, Children’s Services, Adult’s Services) in line with the Catholic Safeguarding Standards Agency’s guidelines (CSSA).
 We do this to protect other children and adults from harm.
 Even if you were abused a long time ago, your abuser might still be working with children or adults and we want to make sure they are not at risk.

 Our Commitment to Survivors